Queuni/Defense-Grid/README.md

 - Adjust timeout and retry settings based on production observations

 - Implement proper backoff with jitter for the retry logic

+- Update README with installation steps and environment variable documentation